rpdelaney/l4d2-tourney-rules/rules.md

 during the match.
 Abusive or harassing conduct toward other players, spectators, or tournament administrators will not be tolerated.

-#####7.2 Players may not trigger sound-effects to taunt, harass, annoy, or
+#####7.2 "Taunt" sound effects
-confuse other players while the round is live.
-This includes but is not limited to:
+Players may not trigger sound-effects to taunt, harass, annoy, or confuse other players.
+This includes but IS NOT LIMITED to:

 * Repeatedly sending survivor laughter or coughing vocalizations
 * User-controlled special infected vocalizations of any kind whatsoever